Colt McCoy: 2010

-McCoy was drafted in the third round as the 85th overall pick by the Cleveland Browns in the 2010 NFL Draft.
+McCoy was selected in the third round as the 85th overall pick by the Cleveland Browns in the 2010 NFL draft.
 The Browns previously traded linebacker Kamerion Wimbley to the Oakland Raiders in order to acquire the pick used to select McCoy.
 One reporter commented that McCoy was drafted later than expected because "he lacks NFL size..., has small hands and was injured in the last game of his career at Texas."
 In response to being chosen by Cleveland, McCoy said, "I can't wait to be a Cleveland Brown and that we're going to win a lot of games.
 Cleveland has a little orange in their jerseys just like UT.
 It's a perfect fit."
 On July 23, McCoy agreed to terms on a four-year, $5 million contract.

 Pointing out that Cleveland already had three quarterbacks, Browns president Mike Holmgren said McCoy would likely not play his first season with the team in order to develop him as an NFL quarterback.
 However, due to injuries to starting quarterback Jake Delhomme and back-up Seneca Wallace, McCoy made his first career start against the Pittsburgh Steelers in Week 6.
 McCoy completed 23 of 33 passes for 281 yards, a touchdown, and two interceptions in the Browns' loss.
 He also scrambled four times for 22 yards.
 McCoy started the following week against the New Orleans Saints and contributed to the surprising victory over the defending Super Bowl champions 30–17 at the Louisiana Superdome in New Orleans.
 On November 7, McCoy made his third consecutive start and led the Browns to another upset victory, this time against the New England Patriots 34–14.
 He started again on November 14 against the New York Jets; however the Browns lost in overtime with McCoy throwing for 205 yards and a touchdown.
 McCoy injured his ankle in Week 11 against the Jacksonville Jaguars and missed the next three weeks before returning to start under center against the Cincinnati Bengals in Week 15.
 McCoy threw for 243 yards and two touchdowns with no interceptions, but Cleveland lost.
 In each of the final two games against the division rival Baltimore Ravens and Pittsburgh Steelers, McCoy threw three interceptions as the Browns lost both games.
 McCoy finished his rookie season starting 8 games, with a 2–6 record, and with six touchdowns against nine interceptions.